0xQuasark/rag-testing/README.md

 4. Start the application by executing `npm start`. -->

 For more detailed instructions, please refer to the documentation in the `docs` folder

+every time you make a change to the code, you need to run `npm run build` to compile the code into a single file.
+Then you can run `npm start` to start the application.